Budapestby VisitCity Guides

 Dobó Square's baroque architecture and fountains create Eger's vibrant social heart

-A short walk from Dobó Square leads to Eszterházy Square, dominated by the imposing Eger Basilica.
-This monumental Neoclassical structure, designed by renowned architect József Hild in the 1830s, ranks as Hungary's second-largest church.
+Just a short walk from Dobó Square brings you to Eszterházy Square, where this huge Eger Basilica dominates everything around it.
+This massive Neoclassical building was designed by József Hild in the 1830s, and it's actually Hungary's second-largest church.

 Yellow neoclassical Eger Basilica with twin towers and central dome against blue sky